bbauska/TUMx-DWAPNx/README.md

 type we are sending.
 We will be sending a get request.
 You will also have to define the

-URL that we\'re sending request to.
+URL that we&apos;re sending request to.
 In our case, we are

 staying in the same domain that we are running currently.
 So, on the localhost:3000.